OnTechEdgeCode/InstagramHashtags/README.md

 See also the list of contributors who participated in this project.

 # License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the <a href="https://github.com/OnTechEdgeCode/InstagramHashtags/blob/master/LICENSE">LICENSE</a> file for details